 Revenue Growth & Market Exposure

-Imperial is a subsidiary of Exxon Mobile Corp which holds a 70% stake in the company.
+Imperial is a subsidiary of Exxon Mobil which holds a 70% stake in the company.
 A strong parent adds to Imperial’s financial strength and improves access to cheap capital sources.
-Imperial generated strong cash generation in each of the Upstream, Downstream and Chemicals businesses throughout the year.
+Imperial generated $316 million in cash from operations in the fourth quarter which included unfavorable working capital effects of $218 million.
+The company maintained its focus on operational excellence and cost discipline and reported a decline of 15% YoY in production and manufacturing expenses.
+Imperial will continue to focus on its upstream resources and key oil sand assets for future growth.

 Imperial’s integrated businesses and balance across the upstream, refining, and petroleum product sales continues to support the strength and resiliency of its cash-generating capability across a range of market conditions.
-Its 2019 cash from operating activities was the highest since 2012.
 Given the company’s sound balance sheet and strong future production projection, Imperial Oil should continue its dividend growth streak going forward.